vapoursynth/vapoursynth/doc/functions/video/setvideocache.rst

 SetVideoCache
 =============

-.. function:: SetVideoCache(vnode clip[, int mode, int fixedsize, int maxsize, int maxhistory])
+.. function:: SetVideoCache(vnode:all clip[, int mode, int fixedsize, int maxsize, int maxhistory])
    :module: std

    Every filter node has a cache associated with it that